 GREG SANTIAGO is a Certified Workers' Compensation Specialist

-He has been practicing law for over 25 years and over the years, he has helped a multitude of clients navigate their way through a variety of complex legal issues that affect their work related injuries.
-In addition, Mr. Santiago works closely with clients to explore all possible solutions to their legal concerns, as well as structure cases to maximize their settlement and minimize risk.
+Greg Santiago has been practising law for over 25 years.
+Over the years, he has helped many clients navigate their way through a variety of complex legal issues that affect their work-related injuries.
+In addition, Mr Santiago works closely with clients to explore all possible solutions to their legal concerns and structure cases to maximize their settlement and minimize risk.

-Mr. Santiago graduated from UCLA with a B.A. in Political Science in 1989 and UCLA School of Law in 1993.
+Mr Greg Santiago graduated from UCLA with a B.A. in Political Science in 1989 and UCLA School of Law in 1993.
 He is committed to providing unparalleled expertise in Workers’ Compensation Law and achieving the best possible results for his clients.
-He symbolizes what an honest, dedicated, persistent and effective legal advocate should be.
-Mr. Santiago is also licensed to practice law in the State of Hawaii.
+He symbolizes what an honest, dedicated, persistent and influential legal advocate should be.
+Mr Santiago is also licensed to practice law in the State of Hawaii.

 Doctor of Law (J.D)